Introduction and Framework

 This ‘Potter Renaissance’ I describe takes place only after Western nations have made strides in the promotion of LGBTQIA rights.
 Thus, themes and representations of homosexuality and queerness in Rowling’s original work as well as her next texts deserve more exploration.
 These themes are present throughout the Potter Renaissance and have consequently changed the series.
 Whether these themes prove better or more problematic to present gay identity politically, socially, and narratively will be examined.

-Harry Potter: Prejudice, Dumbledore, and Other Queer-ies
+Harry Potter: Prejudice, Dumbledore,

 Establishing how a queer reading should operate is important here, because studying queerness in texts has many implications.
 While a queer critical reading explores alternative sexualities and gender expressions, this tool also applies to a relationality between queerness and the non-normativity exhibited in narratives.
 Therefore, this critical lens applies to themes and subtext as much as it does to alternative expressions of gender and sexuality, and proves to be especially intriguing in fantastical texts.
 Works of low fantasy are fundamentally based in alternative representations of reality and thus reframe conflict outside of our world.
 Consequently, Harry Potter has the potential to present us with new understandings of queerness in our own world.